9 Reasons For Having A Website

 On a computer screen all companies play by the same rules.
 No matter what your size, a website offers your business the same advantage as your biggest competitors.
 A well designed website for even a one man operation can have the same presence as a multi-national corporation.

-A website is very cost effective.
+A web site is very cost effective.
 While it cannot replace your existing sales, advertising, retailing, customer support and public relations efforts, it makes all these business functions more effective.
-The reach of your website is worldwide and 24 hours per day.
+And though web site development is not without cost, the cost is limited.
+However the reach of your web site is worldwide and 24 hours per day.
 Publishing on the web is very inexpensive.
-Changing the information on your website is also fast and efficient, whereas changing printed material can be costly and time consuming.
+Changing the information on your web site is also fast and efficient, whereas changing printed material can be costly and time consuming.

-In addition your site can include features such as video and sound to boost your business even more.
+In addition your site can include features that no printed brochure or newspaper ad can offer, such as video and sound.

 While there are certainly costs for hosting your site, keeping it secure, sales transactions, hiring a Web developer, and more, the costs of running an online store are predictably lower than having a physical store.